 What’s involved in breast implant replacement surgery

-Breast implant removal/replacement is performed under general anaesthesia and usually takes an hour to complete.
-It is usually performed as a day stay in hospital.
-As is the case with breast augmentation surgery patients may return to work within 2 to 3 weeks.
+Breast implant removal/replacement is performed under general anaesthesia and takes about an hour to complete.
+It is usually performed as a day procedure in hospital.
+In most instances, patients may return to work within 2 to 3 weeks.
 Strenuous exercise and heavy lifting should be avoided for 6 weeks.

 When you have a consultation with Dr Doyle at Gold Coast Plastic Surgery, he will explain your options to you, and happily answer any questions you may have.
 If you would like to know more about breast implant replacement, or to book a consultation with Dr Doyle, please contact us today.